-This directory has two files in it:
+This directory has two or three files in it:

-- myid contains a single integer in human readable ASCII text that represents the server id. - snapshot.<zxid> holds the fuzzy snapshot of a data tree.
+- myid contains a single integer in human readable ASCII text that represents the server id. - initialize presence indicates lack of data tree is expected.
+Cleaned up once data tree is created. - snapshot.<zxid> holds the fuzzy snapshot of a data tree.